-The Republic of Korea presented voluntary pledges and commitments in support of its candidature for membership for the period 2020-2022 on July 2019.
+for the period 2020-2022 on July 2019.

-Key international-level pledges included: cooperating with the international community to address human rights violations around the world; cooperating with other States on the implementation of their obligations through technical assistance; incorporating human rights perspectives into development cooperation; helping make the Council more effective and efficient, so that it can respond to urgent situations in a prompt manner; cooperate fully with the Special Procedures, UPR and Treaty Bodies; and support the work of OHCHR;
+Key international-level pledges included: cooperating visit requests, and has responded to more than 50% of with the international community to address human rights violations around the world; cooperating with other States communications received. on the implementation of their obligations through technical assistance; incorporating human rights perspectives into Republic of the Marshall Islands tabled voluntary development cooperation; helping make the Council more pledges and commitments in support for its candidacy effective and efficient, so that it can respond to urgent for membership for the period 2020-2022 on 12 April situations in a prompt manner; cooperate fully with the 2019.
+The document presented the Marshall Islands' Special Procedures, UPR and Treaty Bodies; and support national, regional, and international level commitments the work of OHCHR; and pledges.